 c.
 Youth Allowance

-Some students who turn 17 in 2019 may be able to access the Youth Allowance via Centrelink.
+Some students who turn 17 may be able to access the Youth Allowance via Centrelink.

 a.
 How and when

-Payments can be made at any time at the Main Administration Office during normal working hours (8.00 am – 4.00 pm).
+Payments can be made at any time at Main Administration during normal working hours (8.00 am – 4.00 pm).

 b.
 Payment Arrangements